SilverInfinity/react-native-background-geolocation/PROVIDERS.md

 ### DISTANCE_FILTER_PROVIDER

 This is classic provider, originally from cristocracy.
 It's best to use this one as background location provider.
 It is using Stationary API and elastic distance filter to achieve optimal battery and data usage.
 You can read more about this provider in [DISTANCE_FILTER_PROVIDER.md](/DISTANCE_FILTER_PROVIDER.md).
+Additionally, have added stationary location update events every ```stationaryUpdateInterval``` while in stationary mode.

 ### ACTIVITY_PROVIDER (Android only)